raghananth/ec2-spot-workshops/content/launching_ec2_spot_instances/runinstances_api.md

 weight = 130
 +++

-## Launching an EC2 Spot Instance via the RunInstances API

 If there is a need to create EC2 instances in a dedicated host or Availability Zone or placement group, Run Instances API can be used to provision EC2 Spot instances.

 Run Instance API supports Instance Shutdown behaviour - terminate, stop, and hibnernate.
 This is useful if you are targetting capacity reservation.